 The National Cancer Institute estimate that in 2018, doctors will diagnose 1,735,350 new cases of cancer and that 609,640 people will die from the disease in the United States.

 Diseases can also result from an overactive or misdirected immune system.
-There are more than 80 types of autoimmune disease, and these arise because the immune system attacks healthy tissue, mistaking it for a threat.
+There are

 The American Autoimmune Related Diseases Association, however, say that the NIH figures only take into account 24 autoimmune diseases and that the actual figure is more likely to be about 50 million.

 The body uses BH4 to make serotonin and dopamine, two hormones that send signals between cells in the brain and the nervous system.